 San’yas: Indigenous Cultural Safety (ICS) Training is a unique, facilitated online training program designed to increase knowledge, enhance self-awareness, and strengthen the skills of those who work both directly and indirectly with Aboriginal people.
 Delivered by the Provincial Health Services Authority (PHSA) Indigenous Health Program, this training aims to foster a climate where the unique history of Indigenous peoples is recognized and respected in order to provide appropriate care and services in an equitable and safe way, without discrimination.

 All continuing SFU employees (APSA, CUPE, APEX and Poly Party) are eligible to take this course with a supervisor’s approval.
 Continuing SFUFA members are also eligible for this training.
 Registration details and additional information can be found on the Human Resources website.

-For those interested in futher learning, PHSA Indigenous Health also produces a webinar series that focuses on exploring anti-Indigenous racism, discrimination and cultural safety, and identifying how each informs our systems, why they persist, and how we can address them.
+For those interested in further learning, PHSA Indigenous Health also produces a webinar series that focuses on exploring anti-Indigenous racism, discrimination and cultural safety, and identifying how each informs our systems, why they persist, and how we can address them.